MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/dpm-release-notes.md

 - **UpdatedDSSizeReport:** Path to a file that stores the updated data source sizes.
 When not passed, sizes.csv file is created in the execution directory.
     Use after ```UpdateSizeInfo``` in ```ManageStorageInfo```.

 - ***FailedDSSizeUpdateFile:*** Path to a file to store the Datasource IDs for the data sources for which the storage consumption couldn’t be calculated.
-This may happen due to reasons as ongoing backups.
+This might happen due to reasons as ongoing backups.
 When not passed failedDS.txt file is created in the execution directory.
 This file can be given as input to “UpdateSizeForDS” to update the sizes of all the data sources.
     This should be used after using ```UpdateSizeInfo``` in ```ManageStorageInfo```.

 ### Hyper-V RCT - recover as files for D-T backup fails